-Many faculty and GTAs request library assistance instructing their students on research strategies and subject related sources.
-Georgia State University Library provides weekly workshops, video tutorials, research guides and in-class instruction to meet the needs of both students and faculty.
+Many faculty and GTAs request library assistance instructing their students on research strategies and subject-related resources.
+Georgia State University Library provides workshops, video tutorials, online research guides and in-class instruction to meet the needs of both students and faculty.

 Subject Specific Research Instruction

 If your students already have basic skills in library research, please schedule an in-person instruction session by contacting your subject librarian.
 If your students don’t have basic library skills, please refer them to the workshops and tutorials available below.
 Prior to scheduling a session please read our instruction process below:

 - Request a class at least two weeks prior to the desired date (the class will be confirmed by phone and/or e-mail).